 Be Alert to Identity Theft

-It’s an unfortunate fact that identity theft is a real problem today.
-If you receive notification from the IRS or become alerted to a possible identity theft situation, be sure to take immediate action and respond to the contact information on the notice.
+It’s an unfortunate fact that identity theft is a growing problem.
+If you receive a notification from the IRS or become alerted to a possible identity theft situation, be sure to take immediate action and respond to the contact information on the notice.
 Possible identity theft red flags include:

-- IRS records indicate you earned more than you actually did
+- IRS records that indicate you earned more than you actually did

-- Multiple tax returns were filed in your name
+- Evidence that multiple tax returns are being filed in your name

-- You get notified that your state or federal benefits are changing due to the agency receiving information about an invalid income change
+- Receiving a notification that your state or federal benefits are changing due to the agency’s receiving information about an invalid income change.

-If you suspect you may be a victim of identity theft, contact the IRS Identity Protection Specialized Unit at 800-908-4490.
+If your current tax records are not affected, but you suspect you could be a victim of identity theft due to a lost wallet or questionable activity on a credit card or credit report, contact the IRS Identity Protection Specialized Unit at 800-908-4490.